 Bad stats: When the company launched, it found that most of the government statistics on income, expenditure, and population were, and still are, wrong as shown by the number of subscribers the company has.

-Honesty and integrity are the best virtues he has learnt to have on his job.
+Honesty and integrity are the best virtues he has learned to have on his job.
 This has enabled him to perform his job and shielded him from unreasonable requests/offers from politicians and business people and if there had even been a whiff of anything less, he would have been asked to compromise himself or the company.

 Next CEO: He’s reluctant to retire even though he knows its inevitable.
 His last contract was renewed, after a long battle between forces from Central and Western Kenya who each wanted their own candidate, but were unable to agree, leaving him as the comprise candidate.
-He will prepare for retirement by stepping back as the face and spokesman of Safaricom slowly and we will soon see other senior managers at the company take on more public role in the future.
+He will prepare for retirement by stepping back as the face and spokesman of Safaricom slowly and we will soon see other senior managers at the company take on more public roles in the future.

 - CEO wants the industry measure and focus to change from ARPU to ARPU margins

 – Call costs will come down and there will be more price completion (perhaps even 5/= per call) as new competitors and technology become factors down.
 He expects Safaricom profits to drop from next year and may have to start cutting costs to stay competitive.

 - Safaricom will have a new big product by year-end, which will change our lives.
 The company will also add a new tariff this year.